lady-h-world/My_Garden/reading_pages/Lotus_Queen/lotus_queen.md

 <p>
 <img align="right" src="https://github.com/lady-h-world/My_Garden/blob/main/images/Lotus_Queen_images/lotus_plot.png" width="484" height="381" />
 <p>&nbsp;</p>
+<p>&nbsp;</p>

-Normal lotus live between June and August, with their petals open every morning.
+Normal lotus blooms in summer and opens petals every morning.
 One the opposite, the queen opens her buds at every winter night.

-From figure 1.1, the differences are obvious to see.
+Figure 1.1 shows the difference.

 <p>&nbsp;</p>
 <p>&nbsp;</p>

-<p>&nbsp;</p>
+Meanwhile, do you know Python allows you to plot whatever icon in a visualization, such as this lotus icon?

-🌻 [Click to learn how to plot figure 1.1 >>][2]
+🌻 [Click to learn how to plot figure 1.1 in python >>][2]

 </p>
 <p>&nbsp;</p>